Skip to main content

 In 2018, I received an email from a man—I will call him Phil—who said he could benefit from talking to a therapist about some significant incidents he experienced during his time abroad.

 Phil accepted a position with an international company headquartered in Hong Kong after he completed his bachelor’s degree.
 Phil, like many of his college friends, was hooked on pornography.
-So when the prospect of moving to Asia was first announced, they all began joking about how much sex he would be able to buy in the surrounding countries.
+So, they all began joking when the prospect of moving to Asia was first announced.
+They joked about how much sex he would be able to buy in the surrounding countries.

 Phil’s story

 The first year in Hong Kong was far more difficult than Phil imagined.
-His entry-level position became increasingly meaningless and he felt deeply disconnected from his family and friends.
-After nearly nine months abroad, he decided to take a two-week vacation to Thailand.
+His entry-level position became increasingly meaningless, and he felt deeply disconnected from his family and friends.
+After nearly nine months abroad, he took a two-week vacation to Thailand.

 As Phil spoke about this to me, something in his countenance shifted.
 He told a story of arriving in a small village in Thailand where he was treated like a king.
 He was given access to nearly any woman or child he desired.